Fintech trends

 2. Scalable: ZK-STARKs are designed to handle large amounts of data efficiently.
 The proof remains concise and quick to verify, even as the complexity of the data increases — like being able to summarize an entire library in a single page.

 3. Transparent: Unlike ZK-SNARKs, which require a trusted setup, ZK-STARKs don’t rely on any secret parameters.
-Their transparency means that the system's security doesn’t depend on hidden or sensitive information.
+Their transparency means the system’s security doesn’t depend on hidden or sensitive information.

 4. Argument: The proof is extremely robust and reliable.
 If the statement is false, it’s virtually impossible for a dishonest prover to convince the verifier otherwise.